jrpotter/notebook/notes/lambda-calculus/index.md

 %%ANKI
 Basic
-Why are variables and atomic constants called "atoms"?
+Why are variables and atomic constants called "atoms" in the $\lambda$-calculus?
 Back: They are not composed of smaller $\lambda$-terms.
 Reference: Hindley, J Roger, and Jonathan P Seldin.
 “Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
 <!--ID: 1716494526322-->